stephaneVercouillieBMID/slate/source/v2/draft.html.md

 When an error condition occurs an error response as defined in the <a href="https://tools.ietf.org/html/rfc6750" target="blank">OAuth 2.0 Bearer Token Usage specification</a> will be returned.

-###  List of values returned if requested in the 'scope' parameter
+###  List of possible values returned by the 'scope' parameter

 Values |	Returned |	Description
 :--- | :--- | :---